DeFi Lending

 Risk Score: 2/5

-Ondo Finance has positioned itself as a leader in tokenized traditional financial products, particularly tokenized Treasuries and other fixed-income instruments.
-Ondo's products (OUSG, USDY) provide on-chain access to U.S. government debt and short-duration fixed income.
+Ondo Finance has positioned itself as the leader in tokenized traditional financial products, particularly tokenized Treasuries.
+Their OUSG and USDY products provide on-chain access to U.S. government debt and short-duration fixed income.

-- Regulatory focus — Ondo has emphasized compliance, working with regulated custodians and following securities law frameworks
+Ondo has emphasized regulatory compliance, working with regulated custodians and following securities law frameworks.
+The growing AUM reflects real demand for on-chain Treasury exposure from both institutions and retail.

 Pros: